 Schroeder barn, 2738 130th Street, Wilton (Muscatine County) - Take Exit 271 off I-80 and go south five miles on IA 38 to 130th Street.
 Turn left for 1/4 mile.
 Barn (48x50) was built in 1900 and has roof rafter haymow with haymow door and track in tact.
 The foundation is river rock.
 The south end of the barn was never painted, so was left that way.
 More photos here.

 Strabala barn, 1830 290th Street, Washington (Washington County) - From Washington, go south on IA 1 for 5.5 miles.
 Turn west on 290th and go one-half mile.
 The barn is on the right.
 This large barn was built in the 1920's.
+Open only on Sunday.
 Click here to see photos before and after restoration.